rafaelthemendes/expo-swipe-cards/README.md

 # Expo Swipe Cards

 This is a basic project for studying purposes.
 It uses Expo and react native animations.
-It shows a deck of cards like Tinder.
+It shows a deck of cards like Tinder App.

 ## Running the App